rena5555/CA-Collision-History/README.md

 # Data Analysis - California Collision History 2001-2020

 ## Motivation
 According to the [CDC](https://www.cdc.gov/transportationsafety/pdf/statecosts/2020/CDC-Cost-of-Crash-Deaths-Fact-Sheets_California.pdf), in 2018 traffic collision deaths cost the state of California $5.83 billion.
 Since 2001, 35,385 people have died in CA due to automobile collisions.
 Analyzing the historical automobile collision trends in California provides me with useful data to present to state and local governments.
 This data can be used to plan trafffic policy and create local or state traffic laws around driving.
 Information from the dataset can also be used to rightsize CHP staffing.
-The ultimate goal is to reduce deaths and cost of collisions.
+The ultimate goal is to investigate x reduce deaths and cost of collisions.

+#add bolds in markdown,

-## Exploratory Data Analysis
+## Data

 * This dataset comes from the [California Highway Patrol Data Set](https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs).
 It covers collisions from Jan 1,2001 to October 2020.